Honors & Awards

 - Elizabeth Rindskopf Parker was named Public Administrator of the Year by the American Society of Public Administration, Sacramento Chapter, for her outstanding contributions to the community on May 2 at the organization's awards dinner in Sacramento.

-- Cary Bricker and John Sprankling received "Professor of the Year" awards on May 10 from the Pacific McGeorge Student Bar Association.
+- Cary Bricker and John Sprankling received "Professor of the Year" awards on May 10 from the McGeorge Student Bar Association.
 Sprankling was cited for his work in the Day Division while Cary was honored by the Evening Division.

 - Raquel Aldana received the MEChA (Movimiento Estudiantil Chicano/a de Aztlan) Award on April 2 from that University of the Pacific student group honoring her community service.